Categories

 A reception party will be held on the first day of the exhibition, Saturday, February 1, from 4:00 PM to 7:00 PM.

-The event is open to everyone, and we warmly invite you to join us.
+The event is open to everyone, and we warmly invite you to join us. **This event ended

 In September 2024, Sawako Nasu, a managed artist of biscuit gallery, held her first international solo exhibition at NISO, London.